 After that Mora also managed Veracruz, starting 2003 there before returning to lead Dos Laredos yet again that June.
 Near the end of 2004, he replaced Mario Mendoza at Angelopolis,31 after which he stepped down once more to the coaching ranks.32 In addition, Mora coached at various points during the winter, in both the LMP and the Veracruz Winter League, which was revived in 2005.

 As of 2009, Andrés was in the city of Minatitlán, Veracruz.
 He reunited with his old friend, manager Alejandro Ortiz, as the bench coach for the winter ballclub (the Gavilanes).
 He then joined the coaching staff of the summer franchise (the Petroleros) He became manager yet again in June 2009, finishing the season for the Petroleros.

-Andrés Mora Ibarra became a member of the Mexican Baseball Hall of Fame on July 21, 2003.
+Mora became a member of the Mexican Baseball Hall of Fame on July 21, 2003.
 He called it the most emotional day of his life.
 It apparently was quite a sight to see this man, known for his fearsome appearance in the batter’s box, with tears running down his cheeks, calling his wife on stage to read his prepared remarks.
-They finished with the refrain of the popular Latin American folk song “Gracias a la Vida”:
+They finished with the refrain of the popular Latin American folk song “Gracias a la Vida”.

-“Today I can die in peace because at last there is recognition of the effort I made in baseball, a sport to which I owe everything, and I can only say, ‘Thanks to life, which has given me so much.’”28
+“Today I can die in peace because at last there is recognition of the effort I made in baseball, a sport to which I owe everything, and I can only say, ‘Thanks to life, which has given me so much.’”33

-Treto Cisneros, Pedro, editor, Enciclopedia del Béisbol Mexicano.
+Pedro Treto Cisneros, editor, Enciclopedia del Béisbol Mexicano.
 Revistas Deportivas, S.A. de C.V., 1998.

-Mexican Baseball Hall of Fame website, http://www.salondelafama.com.mx
+Mexican Baseball Hall of Fame website, www.salondelafama.com.mx

 Laredo Morning Times, http://madmax.lmtonline.com